crystallabs/virtualtime/README.md

 if materialization is attempted.

 Currently, unset values and specific integers are materializable, while fields containing any other specification are not.
+This will be greatly improved in the future so that with the user-supplied materialization hints, all types can be materialized.

 For convenience, the VD's ability to materialize each of its individual fields using their current values can be checked through a getter named `ts`: